gmatteo/pseudos_ac_she/README.md

 108_Hs: OK-TODO: Take Hs.psp8: Perhaps, one can accelerate a bit the convergence.
 109_Mt: OK-TODO: Take Mt.psp8, Perhaps, one can accelerate a bit the convergence.
 110_Ds: OK: Take my version with smoother MCC and 0.93 vs 2.79 from origin

-111_Rg: TODO: RUNNING Rg.in
+111_Rg: OK: Take my Rg.
+Much smoother
-112_Rg: TODO: Slow ecut conv, df good but there are discrepancies wrt AE.
+112_Cn: TODO: Slow ecut conv, df good but there are discrepancies wrt AE.
 Cn_new.in is the best so far.

 113_Nh: Requires extra work
 114_Fl: OK: Take my Fl.psp8 with f-projector (0.42 vs 1.25)
 115_Mc: OK: Take Mc_new.psp8 with f-projector (1.56 vs 3.08 origin)
-116_Lv: Requires extra work
+116_Lv: OK: Take my version (2.27 vs 3.24 from origin)
 117_Ts: Requires extra work, use Ts.in as starting point
 118_Og: ???